 During pregnancy urine produced by a developing baby travels from the kidneys, down the ureter and to the bladder.
 Fetal urine becomes amniotic fluid that supports the baby’s growth and provides room to move.

-In some cases, a blockage prevents the urine from flowing normally to the baby's bladder and them into the amniotic fluid.
+In some cases, a blockage prevents the urine from flowing normally to the baby's bladder and then into the amniotic fluid.
 Depending upon the level and degree of blockage, urine may collect in the bladder, ureter and/or kidneys.
 If the obstruction is mild or partial, an ultrasound may show an accumulation of urine in the renal pelvis, which is the area where the ureter connects to the kidney.
 This is called pyelectasis.

 Pyelectasis will resolve spontaneously more than 90 percent of the time.
 If the blockage is more severe, your baby may need follow-up care and possibly surgery after delivery.